 For asset types where high-quality data already existed, such as streets and sidewalks with DDOT, the CARSS database, working with existing DDOT databases, provides a powerful tool to forecast capital needs more accurately for horizontal infrastructure.
-Figure 6 below reflects the current total miles of all local streets and roads in the District, by ward.
+Figure 6 on the next page reflects the current total miles of all local streets and roads in the District, by ward and Figure 7 on the subsequent page shows the road surface details & replacement costs by ward.